 In May 2007, the inaugural flight of Honor Flight Cleveland flew from Cleveland Hopkins International Airport to Baltimore-Washington International Airport.
 Aboard that flight were 25 U.S. World War II veterans, who participated on the venture at no cost to them.
 The cost of that trip, and all subsequent trips, have been covered entirely by private donations.
 Since then, every April or May through October or November, veterans have boarded planes for their all-expense-paid trip of a lifetime.

 While on these trips, stories have been shared, tears have been shed, new relationships have been forged, and lasting memories have been made.
 Veterans' lives have been forever enriched by complete strangers who approach them throughout the excursion to express gratitude for the many freedoms we enjoy because of their sacrifices.

-Some of the highlights of the Honor Flight Cleveland experience include: the World War II Memorial, the Korean War Memorial, the Vietnam Memorial, the Lincoln Memorial, the Reflecting Pool, the Air Force Memorial, the Marine Memorial-Iwo Jima, and Arlington National Cemetery, including witnessing the Changing of the Guard at the Tomb of the Unknowns and the honor of laying a wreath at the Tomb.
+Some of the highlights of the Honor Flight Cleveland experience include: the World War II Memorial, the Korean War Memorial, the Vietnam Memorial, the Lincoln Memorial, the Reflecting Pool, the Air Force Memorial, the Marine Memorial-Iwo Jima, and Arlington National Cemetery, including witnessing the Changing of the Guard at the Tomb of the Unknown Soldier and the honor of laying a wreath at the Tomb.

 Up to nine flights are scheduled annually.
 Priority is given to World War II veterans, however, terminally ill U.S. veterans who served at any time are also given preferential treatment and assigned to a flight as soon as a seat is available (visit the Special Programs page for details of the TLC program).
 Korean War veterans fill any open seats.